HamzaRekik/CookingScheduler/README.md

 The application uses the Oak framework for routing.
 It listens on port 3000 by default.
 Make sure to allow network access when running the application.

-``// Example of importing and running the app
 // @ts-ignore
 import { Application } from 'https://deno.land/x/oak@v12.0.0/mod.ts';
 import router from './router.ts'